newlyceum/journal/jack/scandinavia-facts.md

 What industries dominate your country or region's economy?

 What would you like to visit in your country or region?
+I would like to visit the Viking Ship Museum.
 ***

 3-15: Scandinavia is...